realadammatthew/humbleberger/src/copy/how-to-get-to-heaven.md

 # What Does It Mean to Go to Heaven?
-Yeshua’s Promise of Eternal Life

 ## The Messiah’s Victory Secures Our Eternal Home